deampgen/deampgen/README.md

 # 💫 About Me:
-I am a Python Developer
+I am a Python Developer, iam working on: some automatisation, bots and other.

 ## 🌐 Socials: